How to Cut Your Competitor Research Time by 90%: The Smart Way to do Menu Research on Delivery Apps

 Manual analysis that worked when tracking 5-10 competitors now breaks down when you need to monitor dozens of restaurants across multiple delivery platforms and multiple areas.

-Manual competitor research has always been an option since delivery apps have existed but in today's UAE restaurant market, the size and complexity has outgrown any possibility of doing spreadsheet-based analysis.
+Manual competitor research has always been an option since delivery apps have existed, but in today's UAE restaurant market, the size and complexity has outgrown any possibility of doing spreadsheet-based analysis.

-Take JVC pizza competition as an example.
+Take pizza in JVC as an example.
 There are 660 pizza menu items listed on Talabat for restaurants that are located in JVC.
 This is an extremely large number.
+But now consider that many restaurants not located in JVC can also deliver there and you quickly realize how large the task at hand is.

 Here's some more crazy numbers for pizza:

-In JLT there are 3000+ menu items listed as pizza
+- In JLT there are 3000+ menu items listed as pizza

-Business Bay is also 3000+
+- Business Bay is also 3000+

-In Karama there are 1800 pizza menu items.
+- In Karama there are 1800 pizza menu items.

 So when you compare this to JVC, JVC actually looks reasonably manageable by comparison.